JeffyCN/libv4l-rkmpp/README.md

 # mpi_dec_test -t 7 -i test-25fps.h264
 ```

-2. The plugin complaining about "ERR: failed to init rga"?

-   Make sure "/dev/rga" exists and accessable by the chromium.

-3. How to get more verbose logs?
+2. How to get more verbose logs?

    For chromium, use these command line flags to change the log level: [--enable-logging --vmodule=*/media/gpu*=4](https://www.chromium.org/for-testers/enable-logging)